denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 control subsequently contest such newly found microscopic expanses, thus limiting the scope of possible interpretive activity.
-Such alienation ultimately threatens critical disempowerment. *Laminate text* is meant to name the condition by which a singular inscription fractures to simultaneously occupy multiple surfaces and topographies.
+Such alienation ultimately threatens critical disempowerment. *Laminate text* is meant to name the condition by which a singular inscription fractures to occupy multiple surfaces and topographies.
 By traversing these difficult terrains, I hope to ground our theoretical intuitions historically, not just as a matter of theoretical conjecture but as material grounds that can support the everyday labor of reading and writing.
 My contribution is therefore primarily historical, with the aim of anchoring the more theoretical portions of the essay within specific, emerging affordances of computer media.

 ## Literary Composites